Trout and Salmon Flies Trout and Salmon Fishing Online Fishing Bookshop Online Fishing TV Fishing Articles Fishing Maps Trout and Salmon Fishing

 Gray's Loop

-a fine, simple fly line leader loop
+A fine, simple fly line leader loop

-By John Gray
+by John Gray

 Grays Loop

-I have never liked braided loops as a method of connecting my leader to fly line.
+I have never liked braided loops as a method of connecting my leader/cast to fly line.
 For many years, I needle knotted a short length of heavy monofilament to the end of the fly line, formed a loop on the end of this butt section, and looped my leader to it by way of a loop to loop connection.
 This was, in my view, finer, simpler and more secure than the kind of standard braided loop supplied ready made for connection to fly lines.
 Yet it still seemed to me to involve too many knots in the link between fly line and fly, each of which might cause unnecessary disturbance on the water surface.
 So I hit upon the idea of tying a monofilament nylon loop directly to the end of the fly line rather than on the end of the monofilament butt section, thus shortening the connection and cutting out one of the knots in the chain.
 For want of a more imaginative name, I called it Gray's Loop.

 Gray's Loop, then, is a method of attaching a semi-permanent loop of nylon monofilament to the end of a traditional PVC coated, hollow braided core fly line to facilitate a loop to loop connection with the leader.
 It is simple to tie, and the resultant loop is very slim, secure and reliable.
 Such a loop might last a whole season before needing replaced.